 The Welsh National War Memorial, a circular structure of Portland stone, now occupies the position at the centre of the Gardens where originally there was to be a fountain.
 It was designed by Sir J Ninian Comper and when first discussed in 1919, it was to be placed in front of City Hall.
 The present position in Alexandra Gardens was not agreed until 1925, and construction by E.Turner & Sons began in 1926.
 It was unveiled in June 1928 by the Prince of Wales.

-Following the unveiling of the memorial the Parks Committee considered alterations to the planting around it to provide a fitting setting.
-The architect (Comper) recommended that the outer side of the broad path around the Memorial circle to be planted with deep red roses.
-He also proposed the removal of the trees ("mop-headed acacias") currently flanking the central pathway and forming avenues leading to the memorial, in favour of columnar shaped trees such as cypresses, which would harmonise with the memorial and also be evergreen.
-There were eight standard cherry trees immediately encircling the monument which were to remain, but eight acacias in the same circle to be replaced by cypresses.
+Following the unveiling of the memorial, the Parks Committee considered alterations to the planting around it to provide a fitting setting.
+The architect (Comper) recommended that the outer side of the broad path around the Memorial circle be planted with deep red roses.
+He also proposed the removal of the trees ("mop-headed acacias") that were flanking the central pathway and forming avenues leading to the memorial, in favour of columnar shaped trees such as cypresses, which would harmonise with the memorial and also be evergreen.
+There were eight standard cherry trees immediately encircling the monument which were to remain, but eight acacias in the same circle were to be replaced by cypresses.
 The Chief Parks Officer, A.A.
 Pettigrew, proposed that 40 acacias in total be removed, and that the Incense cedar (Calocedrus decurrens) was a suitable tree to plant in their in place, "a tall green pillar of striking beauty".
 He stated that it would also be "necessary to remove from the two circular beds north and south of the memorial the Deodar cedars standing in the centre of each, as these would in time completely obstruct the view along the avenues in those directions."
 The Committee approved this work, estimated to cost £140 in all, and it was to be carried out during the following winter.
-The following May the Western Mail reported that planting of 32 columnar cypresses in Alexandra Gardens "has been put in hand".
+The following May the Western Mail reported that the planting of 32 columnar cypresses in Alexandra Gardens "has been put in hand".
 Pettigrew confirmed eight years later that these were Incense cedars, stating that they were then no more than 12ft high.

 The 1938 Inventory of Parks Buildings and Equipment included only a Caretaker's Shelter for Alexandra Gardens.